LisaHackett97/MS1-Dog-Daycare/README.md

 The main colours I used are:

 - Main text content #373f47
-- Other text was #771851.
+- Other text, including header and footer content #771851.
 - Background of pages rgba(221, 229, 240, 0.6)
-- Other background #C4D7ED
+- Other background #c4d7ed
 - Table background rgba(245, 230, 244, 0.8)
-- Hover on menu items #C4D7ED, with background #771851.
+- Hover on menu items #c4d7ed, with background #771851.
+- Header and footer background #c4d7ed

 #### Typography